TheTypoMaster/gray.net.au/posts/2006/02/07/Gallery_changes.rst

 .. title: Gallery changes...
 .. slug: Gallery_changes
 .. date: 2006-02-07 10:42:00 UTC+10:00
-.. tags: site,tech
+.. tags: site,tech,gallery
-.. category:
+.. category: Site
 .. link:

 Well, it was bound to happen.
 The blogs and links and stuff have